Man in Custody After Suspicious Vehicle Report at Supreme Court

-U.S. Capitol Police pulled a man from a smoke-filled SUV after investigating a suspicious vehicle parked outside the Supreme Court building Tuesday morning, a day after the court reconvened for a new session.
+U.S. Capitol Police pulled a man from a smoke-filled SUV after investigating a suspicious vehicle parked outside the Supreme Court on Tuesday, a day after the court reconvened for a new session.

-A law enforcement team pulled a man, identified as Dale Paul Melvin, 55, from an SUV after an apparent controlled detonation, Capitol Police said.
+A law enforcement team pulled a man, identified as Dale Paul Melvin, 55, from an SUV after an apparent controlled detonation.

 "Everyone is safe," U.S. Capitol Police said.
-No weapons were found in the car.
+No weapons were found in the SUV.

 About 9:30 a.m.
-Melvin parked illegally in front of the Supreme Court and refused to talk to officers, Capitol Police Deputy Chief Jason Bell said.
+Melvin parked illegally a Chevrolet Tahoe in front of the Supreme Court and refused to talk to officers, Capitol Police Deputy Chief Jason Bell said.

 U.S. & World

-He allegedly said something to the effect of, “The time to talk is done," according to Bell.

-About 11 a.m., Capitol Police said they moved to remove the suspect from the car, Bell said.
+About 11 a.m., Capitol Police said they moved to remove the man from the car, Bell said.

 Video showed a puff of smoke rise from the front of the SUV after a loud bang resounded near the Supreme Court and U.S. Capitol.